SasPes/proxmark3-hf-mfdes-web/README.md

 - Use the tabs to access different features.
 - Start the Proxmark3 shell from the "Proxmark3" tab.
-- Use the "MFDes File Access" tab for app/file operations.
+- Use the "MFDes" tab for app/file operations.
 - Output and command results are shown at the bottom.

 ## Notes